-We need to make health care both affordable and accessible.
-With the current attempts to sabotage and cut the ACA, Medicare, and Medicaid, I want to push for a solution here in WI by implementing Badgercare for All.
+We still need to make health care both affordable and accessible.
+This past Assembly did nothing meaningful to help Wisconsinites.
+With the continuing attempts to sabotage and cut the ACA, Medicare, and Medicaid, I want to push for a solution here in WI by implementing Badgercare for All.
 I've learned this could result in savings of up to 24% for subscribers, offer a wider range of providers, and won't cost the state anything.
 Let's take the Medicaid expansion that Governor Walker turned down, which could save the state some $250 million per year.
 And let's partner with rural health providers and hospitals to insure access and financial stability.

 I support legalizing medical marijuana and decriminalizing recreational marijuana.
 Personally, I am fine with legalizing recreational use, but I would be open to a state wide referendum.
 Legalizing and regulating the sale of marijuana could bring much needed revenue to our state, and even reduce the state’s opioid and methamphetamine addiction rates by allowing people to self medicate with less harmful substances.

-In a word, no. I hope our next governor will work to get us out of this contract.
+In a word, no. I hope Governor Evers will continue to work to get us out of this contract.
 The price tag is too high, and the returns too uncertain.
 I would be less annoyed if this was an American company, but to give such huge tax giveaways to a foreign company, with a questionable history, is bad business for Wisconsin.
 The per job price tag is astronomical.
 The company should be held to the same environmental standards as other WI. companies.
-Imagine spreading that investment across the state, to fund small busniess start ups.
+Imagine spreading that investment across the state, to fund small business start ups.